The

 objects, apparently testing them for palatability.

-Assuming that early hominids displayed similar behavior, McKenna argues
+Assuming that early hominids behaved similarly, McKenna argues

 that the presence of ungulates, including cattle, in the grassland environment